nodatime/nodatime/www/unstable/userguide/trivia.md

 they were changing their time zone rules, leaving a certain amount of confusion in their wake.

+In 2011, Turkey gave a fair amount of warning (over two weeks!) that it was delaying the DST transition, just by a single day, but the reason was slightly odd - a nationwide exam that 1.5 million students were taking.

 **Noda Time support:** Well, there are five steps which need to occur between a change being announced and Noda Time supporting it in production: